Leading UK water conservation through innovative technology and behaviour change

 Principal Investigator

-Reader in Psychology; MSc Behaviour Change Programme Lead
+Professor in Psychology; MSc Behaviour Change Programme Lead

 Biography

-Dr Gardner's research relates to psychological processes that affect all behaviours.
-Nonetheless, the main behaviours that he has focused on to date have been health (e.g., sedentary behaviour and sitting, physical activity, dietary consumption) and environmentally relevant actions (e.g., travel mode choice).
+Prof Gardner's research relates to psychological processes that affect all behaviours.
+Nonetheless, the main behaviours that he has focused on to date have been health (e.g., sedentary behaviour and sitting, physical activity, dietary consumption) and environmentally relevant actions (e.g., water consumption, travel mode choice).
 He has led funded research projects to develop novel habit-based interventions to reduce sedentary behaviour in office workers and older adults, and contributed habit and behaviour change expertise to funded work (e.g. MRC, NIHR) supporting health promotion among older adults, office workers, parents and children.

 Co-Investigator